gabrielecanepa/dotfiles/.github/README.md

     done
     ```

-    You can now link single applications stored in the cloud folder with:
+    You can link single applications stored in the cloud folder with:

     ```sh
-    # ~/Applications corresponds to ~/Library/Mobile Documents/com~apple~CloudDocs/Applications
+    $app="Bartender"
-    ln -sf ~/Applications/<APP_NAME>.app /Applications/<APP_NAME>.app
+    ln -sf ~/Applications/${app}.app /Applications/${app}.app
     ```

-    Or create aliases manually and move them to `/Applications`.
+    Or create system aliases and move them to `/Applications`.

-    The applications stored in the cloud will maintain all system-wide functionalities and update automatically.
+    Applications stored in the cloud will maintain all system-wide functionalities and update automatically.

 9. **VSCode**